NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (with highlights)

-Get concepts matching a search term within a specified terminology and include synonyms and highlighted text in the response.
+`ConceptTests.GetConceptBySearchTermHighlights()` - Get concepts matching a search term within a specified terminology and include synonyms and highlighted text in the response.
 This example uses paging to get only the first 5 results.

 ```
 curl "$API_URL/concept/search?terminology=ncit&term=enzyme&include=synonyms,highlights&pageSize=5" | jq '.'